-Data center tenants are another specialized user for warehouse buildings.
-Data centers typically house rows and rows of computer servers, massive amounts of cabling, telecommunications equipment and have very few employees.
+Datacenter tenants are another specialized user for warehouse buildings.
+Data centers typically house rows and rows of computer servers, massive amounts of cabling, and telecommunications equipment and have very few employees.

 To support this data storage, these buildings require large amounts of electricity from reliable and consistent power sources.
 These buildings almost always include backup generators as well as extensive security systems.
 Data centers are found in areas with at least two power stations nearby.
 These “redundant power” sources help ensure that in the event of a power failure or system issues, the data storage will not be affected and ensures zero downtime.
 Data center users also typically require at least two fiber providers to their space to ensure the flow of information should a single fiber provider lose connectivity.

 Depending on the tenant, the flooring sometimes has to be customized and raised for cabling and cooling for the equipment.
 These types of buildings also require robust supplemental HVAC systems to keep the servers and other equipment cool.